ercdndrs/pokemonautomation.github.io/docs/ControllerList.md

 ## Controller Performance Classes

-For the purposes of program compatibility, each setup/device + controller combination is placed into one of 3 performance categories:
+For the purposes of program compatibility, each setup/device + controller combination is placed into one of 2 performance categories:

 - Wired
 - Wireless
-- sys-botbase 2

 Programs that are speed-critical will have separate execution paths optimized for each performance category. (i.e. date spam, Fast Code Entry...)